 These are some of the key findings in the new statistics fr"...

-Dysport is supplied in a single-use, sterile vial for reconstitution intended for intramuscular injection.
-Each vial contains 500 or 300 Units of lyophilized abobotulinumtoxinA, 125 micrograms human serum albumin and 2.5 mg lactose.
-Dysport may contain trace amounts of cow's milk proteins [see CONTRAINDICATIONS].
+DYSPORT® is supplied in a single-use, sterile vial for reconstitution intended for intramuscular injection.
+Each vial contains 300 Units or 500 Units of lyophilized abobotulinumtoxinA, human serum albumin (125 mcg) and lactose (2.5 mg).
+DYSPORT® may contain trace amounts of cow's milk proteins [see CONTRAINDICATIONS].